 Fertilizers limited to natural organic farm compost, fresh grass clippings, bone meal, blood meal and various natural rock based mineral amendments.

-Composting of garden vegetation mixing with raked leaves, fireplace ash and clean vegetable parings from the kitchen is advised.
+Composting of garden vegetation mixing with raked leaves and fireplace ash.

 Utilize beach seaweed in composting.

 Use non-invasive ornamental trees, shrubs, and plants.
-Remove invasive plants like tansy before they go to seed.
+Remove invasive plants.
+Plant native flowering perennials.